 The Directors are aware of the various risks faced by the Group as a result of its well diversified business lines primarily on manufacturing and property development.
 A number of measures are in place to ensure that such risks and uncertainties are maintained at acceptable levels and are in line with the Group's risk strategy of sustainable, long-term growth and profitability.
+Our principal risks have not changed this year.
+Albeit the Covid-19 pandemic has increased the potential impact and likelihood of certain of these risks.

-The key risks faced by the group include credit risk, strategic risk, operational risk and liquidity risk.
+The key risks faced by the Group include credit risk, strategic risk, operational risk, liquidity risk, reputational risk and pandemics.
 Together with other risks and uncertainties inherent in the business, these require strong capital management as safeguard against competent authority requirements and unfavourable events.
 Given such, the Group regularly reviews operational and capital targets against actual and forecast business levels to minimise such risks if necessary, to the most considerable level possible in the interest of institutional stakeholders.